all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

       indicates the time at which the participant completed the medications questionnaire.

   questionnaireOnFamilyHealth
-      A questionnaire on FamilyHealth that a participant can fill out.
+      indicates the status of a questionnaire on FamilyHealth that a participant can fill out.

+      :ref:`Enumerated values <questionnaire_status>`

   questionnaireOnFamilyHealthTime
       Indicates the time at which the RDR received notice of family health questionnaire.